 ‘To the Boys Who May One Day Date My Daughter’ by Jesse Parent is a fifty-three line poem that is contained within one block of text.
 The poem does not have a rhyme scheme, nor does it make use of a metrical pattern.
 It is narrative in its construction.
 This means the majority of the lines read more like sentences than lines of verse.
 But, Parent does make use of several poetic techniques.
 These influence the overall structure of the poem and lend it a feeling of rhythm.
-These include alliteration, enjambment, juxtaposition, simile and anaphora.
+These include alliteration, enjambment, juxtaposition, simile, and anaphora.
 There is also a very consistent use of repetition in the text.
-It is seen through the use and reuse of examples of behaviour and their consequences.
+It is seen through the use and reuse of examples of behavior and their consequences.

 All of these techniques will be addressed in the body of the poem, but one, enjambment, deserves extra attention.
 It occurs when a line is cut off before its natural stopping point.
 It forces a reader down to the next line, and the next, quickly.
 One has to move forward to comfortably resolve a phrase or sentence.
-The vast majority of the lines in ‘To the Boys Who May One Day Date My Daughter’ are cut off in spots that jolt the reader down to the next line.
+The vast majority of the lines in ‘To the Boys Who May One Day Date My Daughter’ is cut off in spots that jolt the reader down to the next line.
 For examples look to lines twenty-two through thirty-three.

-Within To the Boys Who May One Day Date My Daughter’ Parent uses humour and wit to describe the deep love he has for his daughter.
+Within To the Boys Who May One Day Date My Daughter’ the Parent uses humor and wit to describe the deep love he has for his daughter.
 The mood is at once lighthearted and serious.
 Although the lines are generally all quite funny, it is clear that Parent, who is the speaker of the text, has a serious message behind them.

 Summary of To the Boys Who May One Day Date My Daughter

 In the first lines of this poem the speaker addresses any boys who might, in the future, want to date his daughter.
 He has a number of rules and general pieces of advice he wants to impart to them.
-Parent tells one imagined boy that he has been training to kill him since before his daughter was born.
+The parent tells one imagined boy that he has been training to kill him since before his daughter was born.
 This shocking statement is meant to be funny, but it also speaks to how serious the father is about his daughter’s wellbeing.

 As the poem continues, the father describes the lengths he’d go to take care of his daughter and the fact that the “boy” does not stand a chance against him.
 He imagines the boy’s fear of meeting him and encourages it.
 The speaker alludes, again, to the ease with which he could murder any miscreants who sought to harm her.

 As the poem progresses, the speaker addresses the fact that his daughter is eventually going to fall in love and he needs to make sure the chosen boy treats her well.
-He asks that any boy chosen by his daughter take care of her, protect her, love her and “Befriend her”.
+He asks that any boy chosen by his daughter take care of her, protect her, love her, and “Befriend her”.
 The speaker tells the boy that if he can do these things that they’ll get along just fine.
 ‘To the Boys Who May One Day Date My Daughter’ ends humorously with the speaker suggesting that all these rules and threats hold true for any girls who might want to date his daughter as well.

 Analysis of To the Boys Who May One Day Date My Daughter